 You will be presented with the website URL, Username, and Password.
-Now, to access the WordPress admin dashboard click on the “Access Now” button you will be taken to the admin login page of your WordPress site.
+Now, to access the WordPress admin dashboard click on the red colored “one-click login” button and you will be taken to the admin login page of your WordPress admin dashboard.

-Note that if you create a temporary WordPress instance by following the above-mentioned steps the instance will remain active for only 8 hours, however, if you want to extend this limit to at least 48 Hours you need to create your account by just entering your email as seen in the image of Step 3.
+Note that if you create a temporary WordPress instance by following the above-mentioned steps the instance will remain active for only 17 hours, however, if you want to extend this limit to at least 48 Hours you need to create a free InstaWP account by just entering your email as seen in the image of Step 3.

 Manage your WordPress site

-The dashboard is where you can control your WordPress instances, so if you have more than once instances created they will be listed here along with the Time To Expire and other crucial details.
+The dashboard is where you can control your WordPress instances, so if you have more than one instance created they will be listed here along with the Time To Expire and other crucial details.

 - Site Name – The name of your site, clicking on the icon will take you to your website.

-- Time To Expire – The available active time in Days, Hours, and Minutes.
+- Time To Expire – The time left in Days, Hours, and Minutes

-- Add New – Let’s you create a New WordPress Website with the configuration of your choice.
+- Add New – This Lets you create a New WordPress Website with the configuration of your choice.

 - Account Management – Manage your profiles, upgrade to a Pro Plan, generate invoices, etc.

 - Switch Tabs – Switch between Normal Site, Saved Templates, Manage Configurations, Deploy GIT or connect InstaWP with various apps like MailChimp, etc.